 This post was updated on April 1, 2018.
 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 I don’t know about you, but I’ve had to figure out HOW to keep my curls curly while traveling because it’s a very disappointing experience when you take off with fun, happy curls and then land with flat, dry and non-existent curls.

 So, what can a curly girl do?

-Coconut oil has become my saviour!
+Coconut oil has become my savior!
 Not just for keeping my skin hydrated, or using it as sunscreen, I started using it in my hair, as the only product, and I have had wonderful results!
 Also, it is GOOD for your hair.
 There are many articles out there that talk about the benefits, Google away if you’re interested!

 The key, however, is not to over saturate the hair, because if you do, the back of your neck will be rather slick your entire flight.
 And your clothes might be stained too.
-And I don’t just use this for flying; I use it every day too!
+And I don’t just use this for flying; I use it every day also!